H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 - Redis keys of the form `service:<name>` that map to dynamically assigned ports.
 - Health of registered services by iterating over the registry and issuing `GET /health` checks.

 This registry layer supports the container architecture by allowing certain services (for example, multiple AIs or RAG domains) to join and leave dynamically while remaining discoverable by orchestrators and container logic.
+Similar concerns about monitoring, liveness, and controllers appear in cloud-native design discussions by Brewer (https://queue.acm.org/detail.cfm?id=3291063) and in controller patterns documented by Burns et al. (https://azure.microsoft.com/en-us/resources/designing-distributed-systems).

 ### External Access Points and LLM Backend